Configure Logical Volumes on Oracle Linux

 sudo lsblk

-The output for the free lab environment should show the /dev/sda for the existing file system, and the available disks /dev/sdb, /dev/sdc, and /dev/sdd.
+The output should show the boot device for the existing file system and several available disks.

 Physical Volume (PV)